-We are current offering our students and our community:
+We are currently offering our students and our community:

 - The opportunity to keep in contact with their keyworkers through video meetings, phone calls, emails and texts.

-- Weekly virtual socials where students can have fun and chat to each other.
+- Virtual socials where students can have fun and chat to each other.

 - Virtual parents evenings; so we can understand how to best support families and carers during this difficult time.

 - A compilation of videos, teaching resources and activities ideas over our social media channels.

 - Virtual volunteering opportunities for our partners and supporters so they can share their experiences with our students and learn more about learning disabilities and autism.